loreanvictor/tmplr/README.md

 Downloads a public repository, and interactively fills it up with contextual info, by safely running the repo's _templating recipe_.
 Altneratively, can run local recipe files for modifying existing projects.

-The main use of `tmplr` is to create new projects from templates.
-It can also be used to add new modules / packages to existing projects.
+Useful for creating new projects from templates.
+Can also be used to add new modules / packages to existing projects.

 <div align="center">